apache/storm/docs/Metrics.md

 ##### Send (Netty Client)

-The `__send-iconnection` metric holds information about all of the clients for this worker.
-It is of the form
+There are `send-connection` meter metrics for each of the clients for this worker.
+The metric names below exist and have a suffix for the destination host and port:

+    * send-connection-reconnects
+    * send-connection-sent
+    * send-connection-pending
+    * send-connection-lostOnSend

 ```
 {